 First of all, interest rates are much lower compared to those of short term business loans.

 Depending on your business history and needs, you could see rates ranging between 6% and 30%.

 Short term loans, on the other hand, can have APRs as high as the triple digits in some cases.

-When you choose a term loan, you can also get approved for higher amounts to take care of larger business needs, with many lenders offering loans between $500,000 and $1 million.
+You can get approved for higher amounts in order to take care of larger business needs, with many lenders offering between $500,000 and $1 million.

 So while short term loans are designed for smaller expenses over a short span, long term loans allow you to put a more substantial investment into your company without worrying as much about the timeline.